 If you don’t want to go to the expense of a carrycot or bassinet, make sure that the seat unit of your chosen stroller lies completely flat - take advice from your local independent nursery store staff to find one that suits your needs.

 If your baby is a little older and has been sitting up, enjoying the view as you stroll, make sure you recline the seat as soon as they fall asleep.
 This is the safest position for sleeping.
 Of course, as your child will be held by the harness, you don’t need to worry about your child rolling over.

-Advantages of outdoor naps in the stroller
+Advantages of Outdoor Naps in the Pushchair

 When you have a newborn, everything is new to them and so they are actually very adaptable to new people, circumstances and locations.
 That’s why using the stroller for some of your baby’s naps during the day means that your baby will be open to sleeping in different places.
 The last thing you need is a baby that will only sleep in their cot and can’t nap anywhere else!

 While strolling, your little one is getting plenty of fresh air.
 Make sure your routes are away from heavy traffic and choose a walk that offers plenty of green space if you can, plus a café or two along the way for pit stops!